 - There is no limit on the number of poster presentations that may be submitted.

-- Poster presenters are required to be present at their poster during certain time frames throughout the meeting for publication (designated times to be announced).
+- Poster presenters are required to be present at their poster during certain time frames throughout the meeting (designated times to be announced).

 3. Presentation title

 Capitalize only the first letter of the first word and any proper nouns, (e.g., Effect of pesticides on recovery of Didymella bryoniae from cucurbit vines).
 The title is limited to 150 characters including spaces.
 (Approximately 30 word count.)

 - Registered names and trademarks are not permitted in title.

 - Use the tool bar for italic words or phrases, as well as for subscript or superscript of characters.

 - Symbols (Greek, math, etc.) must be spelled out, e.g., Beta.